Lightning-AI/pytorch-lightning/docs/source/visualize_experiments/logging_advanced.rst

 ***************************************
 Enable metrics for distributed training
 ***************************************
-For certain types of metrics that need complex aggregation, it's recommended to build your metric using torchmetric which ensures all the complexities of metric aggregation in distributed environments is handled.
+For certain types of metrics that need complex aggregation, we recommended to build your metric using torchmetric which ensures all the complexities of metric aggregation in distributed environments is handled.

 First, implement your metric: